or1426/maths/README.md

 1 2 ) 3 4 ) } 5 6 ) 7 8 ) } * returns  a matrix with first row  19,22 and second row 43,50 (standard matrix product)

 #/
-divides stuff.
+Divides stuff.
 Works as you would expect for numbers.
 For vectors and matrices it works elementwise:
 6 2 / returns 3
 4 i / returns -4i
 12 20 ) 4 5 ) / returns a vector with elements 3,4